alankent/OrdinaryCartoonMaker/README.md

 for composing the final video file.
-Sometimes I break the rule and create multiple video clips from a single Sequence, but normally I create a new sequence per shot so I can change camera settings per video clip (e.g. to adjust exposure).
+Sometimes I break the rule and create multiple video clips from a single Sequence, but normally I create a new sequence per shot so I can change camera settings per video clip (e.g. to adjust camera depth of field).

 The Editor window in this tool can